dp-lewis/package-comparison/README.md

 - The `output/` directory is ignored by Git and is the recommended location for generated reports.

 ### 2. Output Formats
-- `terminal`: Shows a colorized diff in your terminal
+- `terminal`: Shows a colourised diff in your terminal
 - `json`: Outputs the diff as JSON
-- `html`: Outputs the diff as an HTML report (customizable via template)
+- `html`: Outputs the diff as an HTML report (customisable via template)

 ### 3. Run Unit Tests